What is Strava, how does it work and is it worth paying for?

 For those who don't subscribe, you can still record, share and view activities in Strava, so it still maintains its use as a training log, able to collate data from a range of different devices - and be part of the community.
 Arguably, some will get that from Fitbit, Garmin Connect or Apple Health anyway, if that's the device you're using.

-The subscription costs £47.99 a year - so is it worth it?
+The subscription costs £47.99/$59.99 a year - or £6.99/$5 a month - so is it worth it?
 If you're interested in data and exercise a lot - especially when it comes to running and cycling - then yes, there's a lot here that you'll enjoy.
 For cyclists, the appeal of Segments is probably worth the price alone and for us, it's the subsciption features that we really enjoy, but we're data geeks.

 Even if you don't want to pay, there's enough free in Strava to make it useful - especially if you are using devices on multiple platforms or logged in different ways.